revollucian/full-stack-recruitment-test/FOLLOW-UP.md

 ### Q) If you had more time, what further improvements or new features would you add?

 Knowing the context and the intended use of the component I would realistically add some inputs that could filter through the names of the airports/dates.
-An appropriate addition would also be a series of dropdowns and date selectors that the used can use to customise their search experience.
+An appropriate addition would also be a series of dropdowns and date selectors that a user can use in order to customise their search experience.
 Further improvements would consitute changes to my code in areas where functions could become more compact and as a result more readable.

 ### Q) Which parts are you most proud of?
 And why?